-John Coltrane: Newport '61 Limited Edition LP with CD
+John Coltrane: Newport '61 Limited Edition LP with CD **SOLD OUT **

 John Coltrane’s previously unissued 1961 performance at the Newport Jazz Festival.
 At the time, his group consisted of a quintet with Trane as the only horn, plus piano, two basses, and drums.
 The Newport tracks feature: McCoy Tyner on piano, Reggie Workman and Art Davis on bass, and Elvin Jones on drums - Live at Newport, Rhode Island, July 1, 1961

 • A very limited edition 180g vinyl comes complete with CD

 Recorded at “Music at Newport” festival 1961 on Saturday night July 1st

 John Coltrane: Tenor & Soprano Sax

 McCoy Tyner: Piano

 Art Davis: Bass

 Elvin Jones: Drums